 Their execution did not push through.

-People rejoiced and rolled about in mud.
+People rejoiced and rolled about in the mud.
 The miraculous turn of events intensified the devotion to St. John the Baptist.
 Water in the form of the rain that spared the lives of the male villagers is a symbol associated with the patron who baptized Jesus in the riverbank of Jordan according to the Bible.

 Other variations of the story exist.
 People in wartime era celebrated their success in evading capture from the invading Japanese army by rolling in mud.
 Another tale stated that people who were accused of being rebels took refuge in the chapel and covered their faces with mud to avoid being recognized by the Japanese who surrounded the place where they took refuge.
 Rain fell and the Japanese scampered for cover.